 Use a number of smaller capacity cards (relevant to the size of the files you are generating), and in camera format the cards you use immediately prior to a shoot.

-There are countless perspectives and ideas on how to fix card issues.
-Did the above resources help you out?
+There are tons of perspectives and ideas on how to fix SD card issues.
+Did some of the resources above help you out?
 Let me know what you think.
-Or did you run into a problem, or found a solution, that I’m yet to cover in the above chapters?
+Or did you run into a problem that I’m yet to cover in the above chapters?

-Feel free to leave me a comment below, I’d be happy to add to this resource guide.
+Feel free to leave me a comment below, I’d be happy to update this resource guide.